 The theatre is currently owned by the Ambassador Theatre Group.

-The auditorium has three levels – Stalls, Dress Circle and Upper Circle.
+The auditorium has three levels – Stalls, Dress Circle and Grand Circle.

 The seats in the Stalls offer very good views of the stage, with a light rake in the seating helping seats further back.
 The Dress Circle obstructs the view from Row P onward.